Economic inactivity rate

 Introduction

-The latest local labour market statistics were released on 21st January 2025.
-They are based on responses to the Annual Population Survey (APS) over a 12-month period between October 2023 and September 2024.
-The next release will be in April 2025.
+The latest local labour market statistics were released on 17th July 2025.
+They are based on responses to the Annual Population Survey (APS) over a 12-month period from April 2024 to March 2025.
+The next release will be in October 2025.

 The headline economic inactivity rate measures the proportion of working age residents of an area who are not in employment and not actively seeking employment.
 The remainder of the working age population are either employed or unemployed.
 The 16 to 64 age group is used by the ONS as a proxy for working age, partly to simplify historical and international comparisons.